viq/mcollective-salt-vagrant/README.md

 If you put this in a script and ran it you should see familiar output.

+Salt allows you to run commands and scripts directly on machines via [cmd module](http://docs.saltstack.com/en/latest/ref/modules/all/salt.modules.cmdmod.html)
+All salt modules are written in python, and there's information on how to [write your own modules](http://docs.saltstack.com/en/latest/ref/modules/index.html)

 ### Auditing

 After you've run a bunch of commands from the list above take a look at the file _/var/log/mcollective-audit.log_